crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 4. Your browser will begin downloading the zip file containing the code.

 5. Once the download is complete, locate the zip file on your computer and extract the contents to a folder of your choice.
-Rename the folder from *"Iron_Man_Servo-master"* to *"Iron_Man_Servo"*
+Rename the folder from *"Iron_Man_Servo-3.0.1.2"* to *"Iron_Man_Servo"*

 ### Important!!!
 Make sure the folder name is "Iron_Man_Servo".